Vinay-gupta9/bitcoin-predict-algo/README.md

 ### Cryptocurrency Prediction using Deep Recurrent Neural Networks

-This repository contains various Machine learning models used in industry to predict stock prices and cryptocurrency in finance industry.
+This repository contains a machine learning model used in the finance industries to predict stock prices and cryptocurrency.

 - Fundamental analysis of Bitcoin prices using Yahoo Finance
 - Recurrent Neural Networks / Long Short Term Memory Networks